bjlittle/geovista/README.md

 ##### Local Area Model

 Initial projection support is available within GeoVista for **Cylindrical** and **Pseudo-Cylindrical** projections.
-As GeoVista matures and stabilises, we'll then aim to extend our support to cover **Azimuthal** and **Conic** projections.
+As GeoVista matures and stabilises, we'll aim to complement this capability with other classes of projections, such as **Azimuthal** and **Conic**.

-Let's showcase this capability with some high-resolution **unstructured** Local Area Model (LAM) data reprojected to [Mollweide](https://proj.org/operations/projections/moll.html) using a [PROJ](https://proj.org/index.html) string, with a [1:50m Natural Earth Cross-Blended Hypsometric Tints](https://www.naturalearthdata.com/downloads/50m-raster-data/50m-cross-blend-hypso/) base layer.
+In the meantime, let's showcase our basic projection support with some high-resolution **unstructured** Local Area Model (LAM) data reprojected to [Mollweide](https://proj.org/operations/projections/moll.html) using a [PROJ](https://proj.org/index.html) string, with a [1:50m Natural Earth Cross-Blended Hypsometric Tints](https://www.naturalearthdata.com/downloads/50m-raster-data/50m-cross-blend-hypso/) base layer.

 <details>
 <summary>🗒 </summary>